neo-garaix/lizmap-web-client/tests/README.md

 or

 - execute `npm run cy:test` to automatically open Cypress window and run tests in Electron browser.

-Or you can execute `npm run cy:open --workspace=tests/end2end`/`npm run cy:test --workspace=tests/end2end` from the root project directory.

 You can also use GNU Parallel to parallelize Cypress tests execution on 8 cores for example: